STI Testing & Resources

 - Wellness Services on healthy relationships & sexual health

-- Male and female condoms, dental dams, lubricant, and condom carrier cases
+- External and internal condoms, dental dams, lubricant, and condom carrier cases

 Below are more details on the testing process:

 - What tests are available?

 There is no single test for every STI.
 We can provide confidential testing for the following: